Zuikyo/ZIKRouter/Documentation/English/PerformRoute.md

     ...
     override func application(_ app: UIApplication, open url: URL, options: [UIApplicationOpenURLOptionsKey : Any] = [:]) -> Bool {

-        //You can use other url router framework to handle the url let identifier: String = // route identifier from the url let routerType = Router.to(viewIdentifier: identifier)
+        // You can use other url router framework to handle the url let identifier: String = // route identifier from the url let routerType = Router.to(viewIdentifier: identifier)
         if routerType == nil {